Shipra-AGRA/NetflixGPT/README.md

 -implemented sign out
 -updated profile
 -resolve bug: can able to access browse page with auth and if i already signed in it should take me to the /browse page without login
+-unsubscribe onStateChangeAuth
+-go to tmdb website, login, go to edit profile, go to api from the left panel, register app if not or able to access key and token
+-go to docs use tmdb now playing api

 setup firebase: